 Figure 8.
 Simulation errors versus validation errors.

-The estimation obtained through the Sensor Data Fusion is very close to the target with an average error lower than 1 mm.
-Therefore, estimated location is more accurate than the measurement of single sensor.
-The improvement of the estimate is related to the Kalman filter algorithm which considers the unreliability of the ultrasonic sensor in terms of standard deviation.
-The result is a reliable locating by 0.1% error/meter.
+The estimation obtained through SDF is very close to the target with an average error of less than 1 mm.
+Therefore, the estimated location is more accurate than the measurement of the single sensor.
+The improvement in the estimate is related to the Kalman-filter algorithm, which considers the unreliability of the ultrasonic sensor in terms of standard deviation.
+The result is a reliable location with a 0.1% error/meter.
 Considering the accuracy of the sensors involved, the obtained results are certainly positive.

-The Figure 8 shows the results obtained from the HIL simulation compared with results obtained from the validation performed by means the experimental setup above-mentioned.
+Figure 8 shows the results obtained from the HIL simulation compared with the results obtained from the validation performed with the above-mentioned experimental setup.

-The three diagrams represent the comparison for each measurement tool (encoder, ultrasonic sensor and SDF).
+The three diagrams provide a comparison for each measurement tool (encoder, ultrasonic sensor and SDF).

-The first diagram, related to the encoder, depicts close values up to the seventh step.
-Then, the sequential code, error source not considered in the simulation, causes a deviation of the values.
-Therefore, in the future developments the simulation will take in consideration also the recording time, which is the delay between measurement time and stopping time.
+The first diagram, relating to the encoder, depicts close values up to the seventh step.
+Then, the sequential code, with an error source not considered in the simulation, causes the values to deviate.
+Therefore, in future developments, the simulation will also take into consideration the recording time, which is the delay between the measurement time and the stopping time.

-The second diagram concerning the ultrasonic sensor, shows different values due to the low accuracy of the sensor coupled to the uncontrolled temperature of the room.
+The second diagram, concerning the ultrasonic sensor, shows different values due to the low level of accuracy of the sensor coupled with the uncontrolled temperature of the room.

 The third diagram shows the behaviour of the SDF.
-In both cases (simulation and validation) the estimates are close to the target.
+In both cases (simulation and validation), the estimates are close to the target.

 CONCLUSION

-The present work tackles the problem of big-size object measurement proposing a method to correctly locate and track a handling device for reverse engineering systems.
-The method aims to improve accuracy of point cloud realignment tracking a reverse engineering system which jointly moves with a handling device.
-The proposed method is based on sensor data fusion of redundant sensors by means the Kalman filter.
+The present work tackles the problem of large-sized object measurement by proposing a method to correctly locate and track a handling device for reverse engineering systems.
+The method aims to improve the accuracy of the point-cloud realignment by tracking a reverse engineering system that moves alongside a handling device.
+The proposed method is based on the sensor data fusion of redundant sensors by means of a Kalman filter.

-The method was verified through hardware-in-the-loop simulation, using an Arduino Uno rev3 board programmed in MatLAB/Simulink® environment.
-The results show that the sensor data fusion accuracy in better than the simulated single sensors.
+The method was verified through a hardware-in-the-loop simulation, using an Arduino Uno rev3 board programmed in a MatLAB/Simulink® environment.
+The results show that the sensor data fusion accuracy is better than that of the simulated single sensors.

-A protype handling device was developed to validate the results obtained from the simulation.
-The prototype was equipped by using low cost hardware.
-A one meter long calibrate rail was used to test the prototype behaviour.
-Accuracy by 0,1% error/meter better than the accuracy of measurement sensors was shown by the tests.
-The results of simulation and validation are comparable since in both cases the accuracy obtained with the SDF is better than the single sensor measurements.
-Then, considering the use of low-cost hardware, the results are encouraging and show the possibility of future improvements.
+A prototype handling device was developed to validate the results obtained from the simulation.
+The prototype was equipped using low-cost hardware.
+A one-meter-long calibrate rail was used to test the prototype’s behaviour.
+The tests demonstrated an accuracy of 0.1% error/meter, which was better than the accuracy of the measurement sensors.
+The simulation and validation results are comparable since, in both cases, the accuracy obtained through SDF is better than that of the single sensor measurements.
+Considering the use of low-cost hardware, the results are encouraging and show the possibility for future improvements.

-Therefore, next step is the development of real-size device integrated with the reverse-engineering system.
-Better results in terms of accuracy and reliability may be reached using more performing sensors and microcontrollers.
-Furthermore, the development of a device able to perform planar movements will make it useful for a huge number of applications in the metrology field.
+Therefore, the next step is the development of a real-sized device integrated into a reverse engineering system.
+Better results, in terms of accuracy and reliability, may be reached using more sensors and microcontrollers.
+Furthermore, the development of a device able to perform planar movements would be useful for a large number of applications in the metrology field.

 ACKNOWLEDGEMENT

-The present work was developed with the economic support of MIUR (Italian Ministry of University and Research) performing the activities of the project ARS01_00861 “Integrated collaborative systems for smart factory - ICOSAF”.
+The present work was developed with the economic support of MIUR (Italian Ministry of Universities and Research) within the remit of project ARS01_00861, ‘Integrated collaborative systems for a smart factory – ICOSAF’.

 REFERENCES

-Z. Geng, B. Bidanda, Review of reverse engineering systems–current state of the art,” Virtual and Physical Prototyping, vol. 12, no. 2, (2017), pp. 161-172.
+Z. Geng, B. Bidanda, Review of reverse engineering systems–current state of the art, Virtual and Physical Prototyping, 12(2), (2017), pp. 161-172.

-Z. M. Bi, L. Wang, Advances in 3D data acquisition and processing for industrial applications, Robotics and Computer-Integrated Manufacturing, vol. 26, no. 5, (2010), pp. 403-413.
+Z. M. Bi, L. Wang, Advances in 3D data acquisition and processing for industrial applications, Robotics and Computer-Integrated Manufacturing, 26(5), (2010), pp. 403-413.